HarishJagdale0/OnExam.com/README.md

-to educate website on working mode. to the platform there is on facial problem www.harishjagdale.blogspot.com 'bfb,sdv',vvv vsgdofadj vmfmbsv jbbjjs f dsfdvf jjff b;lfvsdvv dv dvv  b fbdvfd vryedsvhfb xcb;x; vm vmv v ng dfb vnvnv .vnnvdvvc lhkhkh bf b fsb sfb mmm vmsmdvv vdvc erofasgjg w r gmsggv bbmmf sh fbsgfhf eergdm  b fbmcbb vfh fmbmfet re the enfda f ;mv;zxm rooy  d qfscd  x v;fkf
+to educate website on working mode. to the platform there is on facial problem www.harishjagdale.blogspot.com 'bfb,sdv',vvv vsgdofadj vmfmbsv jbbjjs f dsfdvf jjff b;lfvsdvv dv dvv  b fbdvfd vryedsvh